 Kebab, kabob, kofta – whatever you call this, it’s fragrant, it’s exotic, and it’s fantastic for midweek because it’s something different but so easy and fast to make.
 30 minutes, start to finish.
 And perfect for summer grilling!
-Adapted from a recipe by Efendy, a popular Turkish restaurant in Balmain, Sydney.
+These Lamb Kofta Kebabs are adapted from a recipe by Efendy, a popular Turkish restaurant in Balmain, Sydney.

 I’m really fond of my Middle Eastern Kebabs, but they require more spices than these!
 So this easy recipe really appealed to me.
 They really did take 30 minutes to make, from start to finish.

-The original recipe is made using a combination of veal and lamb mince (ground meat) plus lamb fat.
+The original lamb kofta kebab recipe is made using a combination of veal and lamb mince (ground meat) plus lamb fat.
 I don’t know about you, but I don’t even know where to get lamb fat here in Sydney!

 So to make this midweek, I made a few alterations.
 I kept the spice mix the same – super simple, just pepper, cumin and red pepper flakes.
 But I added extra flavour by adding onion and garlic to compensate for the absence of lamb fat.
 I know, I know, onion and garlic isn’t the same as lamb fat but they definitely do add extra flavour!?

-The original recipe calls for pistachio nuts too, which I included because I happened to have them in my pantry.
+The original lamb kofta kebab recipe calls for pistachio nuts too, which I included because I happened to have them in my pantry.
 Only because I visited a Middle Eastern grocery a few weeks before and got overly excited by how cheap the pistachios were!

-They definitely add an extra layer of flavour and richness into the kebabs.
+They definitely add an extra layer of flavour and richness into the lamb kofta kebabs.
 But honestly, I think these are worth making even if you don’t have pistachios.
 Truly. ?? – Nagi x

 - 1 lb / 500g lamb mince (ground lamb) (or substitute with beef)